leduytung/little-redis/README.md

 * TTL key: query the timeout of a key

 ### Snapshot:
-* SAVE: save the current state in a snapshot
+* SAVE: save the current state in a snapshot (System will snapshot data to file data_snapshot.yml)
 * RESTORE: restore from the last snapshot,
+* System will snapshot and restore data from file data_snapshot.yml
 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.